 “We need to make every single thing accessible to every single person with a disability.”― Stevie Wonder

-The quality of accessible content you create and share is the difference between a colleague or community member’s success and failure in their ability to accomplish a goal or receive essential services.
+The quality of accessible documents you create and share is the difference between a colleague or community member’s success and failure in their ability to accomplish a goal or receive essential services.

-- Everyone who provides the content to a document or website is a content creator.
-As a content creator, you have the responsibility to create an equitable experience for users of all ability levels.
+- Everyone who provides the content to a document has a responsibility for accessibility.
+As a document creator, you have the responsibility to create an equitable experience for users of all ability levels.